jump-dev/MathOptAnalyzer.jl/docs/src/index.md

 # the list of issues of the given type can be summarized with:
 ModelAnalyzer.summarize(data, issues)

-# infdividual issues can also be summarized
+# individual issues can also be summarized
 ModelAnalyzer.summarize(data, issues[1])
 ```